Whoopi Goldberg Says Trump No Different Than Taliban

 — Terrorism Updates (@terrorism_info) February 1, 2017

-As Raw Story reports, Conservative panelist and ex-contributor for Fox News Jedediah Bila erroneously inferred that it is Trump’s job to make the laws and the Attorney General’s job to enforce those laws.
+As Raw Story reports, conservative panelist and ex-contributor for Fox News Jedediah Bila erroneously inferred that it is Trump’s job to make the laws and the Attorney General’s job to enforce those laws.
 Whoopi Goldberg and the ladies of The View went a bit ballistic.

 “In other words, the president is the guy there to make these laws.
 If she objects her job is to resign.”